 I post once or twice a month with smaller comments on mini-blog.

 My name is Jess.
-In the interest of full disclosure: I'm a 31 year old Chinese American and believer that the quest for social justice and equity must be an intentional and active one.
+In the interest of full disclosure: I'm a 30-something-year-old Chinese American and believer that the quest for social justice and equity must be an intentional and active.
 I'm a Family Medicine physician.
 I'm queer.
 I'm a radical.
 I grew up in a mostly white suburb and my parents are white-collar workers.
 And I don't eat meat, but I miss it sometimes.